Eschryn/Fluxify/README.md

 ```

 ### Logging (Simple)
-Fluxify does not privide any logging by itself, to use logging use any logging package that supports the `ILoggerFactory` interface
+Fluxify does not provide any logging by itself.
+To use logging use any logging package that supports the `ILoggerFactory` interface.
-Using `FluxerConfig` provide a `ILoggerFactory`.

 Example with `Microsoft.Extensions.Logging.Console`:
 ```csharp